Fine tuning SMLs

 )

-• The first is that in both, the first layer has dimensions of 50257x768, which corresponds to 50257 possible tokens of the GPT2 vocabulary and 768 dimensions of the embedding, so we have done well to tokenize the reviews with a size of 768 tokens.
+• The first is that in both, the first layer has dimensions of 50257x768, which corresponds to 50257 possible tokens from the GPT-2 vocabulary and 768 dimensions of the embedding, so we have done well in tokenizing the reviews with a size of 768 tokens

-• The second is that the casual model (the text generation model) has at the end a Linear layer that generates 50257 values, that is, it is in charge of predicting the next token and gives a value to each possible token.
-While the classification model has a Linear layer that only generates 5 values, one for each class, which will give us the probability that the review belongs to each class.
+• The second is that the casual model (the text generation one) has at the end a Linear layer that generates 50257 values, meaning it is responsible for predicting the next token and assigns a value to each possible token.
+On the other hand, the classification model has a Linear layer that only generates 5 values, one for each class, which will give us the probability that the review belongs to each class.

-That is why we got the message that the weights of the score layer had been initialized randomly, because the transformers library has removed the Linear layer of 768x50257 and added a Linear layer of 768x5, it has initialized it with random values and we have to train it for our particular problem.
+That's why we were getting the message that the weights of the score layer had been initialized randomly, because the transformers library has removed the Linear layer of 768x50257 and added a Linear layer of 768x5, it has initialized it with random values and we need to train it for our specific problem.

 del casual_model